POLICE AND SAFETY

 Services, Staff, Clery Reports

-The Department of Police & Safety is committed to providing a safe living and learning environment for the Mercyhurst University campus community.
-Students, faculty, and staff with concerns for their safety and/or security on campus are encouraged to contact the Department of Police & Safety immediately in person, or by calling (814) 824-2304.
+The Department of Police and Safety is committed to providing a safe living and learning environment for the Mercyhurst University campus community.
+Students, faculty, and staff with concerns for their safety and/or security on campus are encouraged to contact the Department of Police & Safety immediately in person, or by calling (814) 824-3911.
 Emergency Blue Light Systems are strategically located in several areas on campus (include link to map).
-Please do not hesitate to use any means of contacting Police & Safety if you have a concern for your safety.
-The Department of Police & Safety is open 24 hours a day, 365 days of the year.
+Please do not hesitate to use any means of contacting Police and Safety if you have a concern for your safety.
+The Department of Police and Safety is open 24 hours a day, 365 days of the year.

 Our services include: